 Statement No. 87, Leases, was issued in June 2018 and is effective for the first reporting period beginning after June 15, 2021 (fiscal year ending June 30, 2022).
 This Statement increases the usefulness of government's financial statements by requiring recognition of certain lease assets and liabilities that previously were classified as operating leases and recognized inflows of resources or outflows of resources based on the payment provision of the contract.
 It establishes a single model for lease accounting based on the principle that a lease is the financing of the right to use an underlying asset.
-Under this Statement, a lesse is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right to use an underlying asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.